kamy333/ikamych/READme.md

 Welcome to __ikamy.ch__ project
 ## hello

-I've created this site fir my own use
+I've created this site for my own use